sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_5.rst

    just happens to end up with a built in flaw, and that flaw then magically erases itself when the study is written up for publication.

 -  **Data mining & post-hoc hypothesising**.
-Another way in which the authors of a study can more or less misrepresent the data is by engaging in what’s referred to as “data mining” (see `Gelman & Loken, 2014 <../Other/References.html#gelman-2014>`__, for a broader discussion of this as part of the “garden of forking paths” in statistical analysis).
+Another way in which the authors of a study can more or less misrepresent the data is by engaging in what’s referred to as “data mining” (see :ref:`Gelman & Loken, 2014 <Gelman_2014>`, for a broader discussion of this as part of the “garden of forking paths” in statistical analysis).
 As we’ll discuss later, if you keep trying to analyse your data in lots of different ways, you’ll eventually find something that “looks” like a real effect but isn’t.
 This is referred to as “data mining”.
 It used to be quite rare because data analysis used to take weeks, but now that everyone has very powerful statistical software on their computers it’s becoming very common.
 Data mining per se isn’t “wrong”, but the more that you do it the bigger the risk you’re taking.
 The thing that is wrong, and I suspect is very common, is *unacknowledged* data mining.
 That is, the researcher runs every